ludo/jquery-treetable/README.md

 ## Documentation and Examples

 See index.html for technical documentation and examples.
+An AJAX enabled example built with Ruby on Rails can be found at https://github.com/ludo/jquery-treetable-ajax-example.